owenbassam/claudeThree/youtube-learning-app/README.md

 > Transform YouTube videos into interactive learning experiences with AI-powered Socratic tutoring.

+**Built for the Anthropic Sonnet 4.5 Challenge @ UMD** — Developed in 48 hours with Claude Sonnet 4.5

 ## Overview

 An intelligent learning platform built with Next.js 14 and AWS Bedrock that converts YouTube videos into structured learning experiences.
-The application uses Claude 3 AI to provide Socratic tutoring, generate study materials, and track progress through an engaging, gamified interface.
+The application uses Claude AI to provide Socratic tutoring, generate study materials, and track progress through an engaging, gamified interface.

+This project showcases what's possible when combining Claude Sonnet 4.5's extended thinking capabilities with production-ready web development.
+Built entirely within the 48-hour competition timeframe.

 ## Features